 And it’s an amazing sight to see when a baby who’s just starting to crawl can learn the skillset of going from underwater to floating onto their back, positioning themselves in a manner that allows them to breathe until help comes.

-Within the last few years, the American Academy of Pediatrics even reduced the age they felt children could begin survival swimming lessons, a move that was applauded by many in the swimming community.
+Within the last few years, the American Academy of Pediatrics even reduced the age they felt children could begin swimming lessons for babies, a move that was applauded by many in the swimming community.
 With such an emphasis put on proper car seat restraints, diet, toys, and foods that are choking hazards, it was surprising that the AAP guidance for swimming lessons didn’t fall in line with other age-appropriate guidelines.
 These newer guidelines are a small victory in spreading the necessary awareness that survival swimming lessons save lives.

 When it comes to equipping your children with the right survival swimming skills, it’s important to ensure your child is learning the right tools.
-Not all swimming lessons are the right ones.
+Not all swimming lessons in Katy are the right ones.
 Texas Swim Academy was established with the desire and dedication to making a difference throughout Katy, Houston, and the surrounding areas.
 There is no greater gift than hearing about a child who has accidentally fallen into the water and was able to save their own life by floating or swimming to the edge to safety.
 Always remember to check the pool first if a child goes missing.

 SWIM SCHOOL IN KATY